Renewable Energy Law & Policy

-This class will cover the laws and policies designed to promote renewable energy development.
-The course will first review the existing renewable energy technologies and the practical limitations involved in their development, siting, and integration into the U.S. electricity grid.
-The course will then explore the dominant renewable energy laws, including subsidies renewable portfolio standards, feed-in tariffs, and net metering.
-The course will consider how these laws operate within a regulatory system developed for monopolistic utilities and evaluate whether the renewable energy policies adequately consider the market and regulatory dynamics of natural monopoly regulation.
-The course will also explore the constitutionality of various renewable energy policies, many of which may implicate the dormant commerce clause.
+- Description: This class will cover the laws and policies designed to promote renewable energy development.
+The course will review the existing renewable energy technologies and the practical limitations involved in their development, siting, and integration into the U.S. electricity grid.
+The course will also explore the dominant renewable energy laws, including subsidies, renewable portfolio standards, PURPA, and net metering.
+The course will consider how these laws operate within the existing electricity regulatory system and examine recent efforts to reform utility regulation.
+Finally, the course will explore transmission regulation for renewable resources and the legal and policy framework for electricity storage.
 The class will focus on renewable energy development in the United States, but will also provide some comparative examples of renewable energy policies used in other countries.

 - Prerequisite: Students must have taken Energy Law: Electricity Regulation or Northwest Energy Law or have received a waiver from the professor.

 - Evaluation Method: Regular quizzes, class participation, and a final exam.
 Evaluation may also include a short paper or in-class practical simulation.